VaCO Easter Concert - supported by the Cathedral Concert Society - Monday 02 April 2018 19:30

 Martinů, who was born in 1899, Martinů was a prolific composer who wrote almost 400 pieces, including 6 symphonies, 15 operas, 14 ballet scores and a large body of orchestral scores, vocal and instrumental works.
 In 1923 Martinů left Czechoslovakia for Paris, and deliberately withdrew from the Romantic style in which he had been trained.
 In the 1930s he experimented with expressionism and constructivism, and became an admirer of current European technical developments,

 Jan Novák, born in 1921 was a great admirer and studied under Martinü, adopting a free use of tonality and clear structures.
 His creative invention, and omnipresent humour and wit, reflect his positive and humanistic view of the world, and in his pure melodic lines one can see perhaps also the Bohemian origin of this great European.
 His extensive work is now becoming accessible, thanks in part to the support of the Czech Republic after the political changes in 1989.

 Subscribe to the Series

-Membership entitles you to free tickets to the concert series, the opportunity to purchase discounted tickets (£12 each) for your friends, and participate and vote at our AGM.
-Above all, membership enables you to hear music you may never have heard before on a regular basis performed by leading artists in the magical setting of Ripon Cathedral.
+Membership entitles you to free tickets to the series of 6 winter concerts, the opportunity to purchase discounted tickets (£14 each) for your friends, and participate and vote at our AGM which generally includes an informal recital or lecture and a reception.
+Above all, membership enables you to hear music you may never have heard before on a regular basis performed by leading national and international artists, generally in the magical setting of Ripon Cathedral.